 The evidence required to prove your case can be vast & it must be presented in the format required by the IRS or you will be rejected.
 Realistically, only you can get the evidence because only you have all the information & authority.

 You must get organized & get legal advice at the least cost.
 So, the TaxHelpLaw Attorneys have designed the TaxHelpAudit program to get you prepared so TaxHelpLaw can more effectively advocate for you!

-Lost Documents: Perhaps you fear an IRS audit because you didn't keep your records or your records are lost or unavailable.
+Perhaps you fear an IRS audit because you didn't keep your records or your records are lost or unavailable.
 However, unless you only used cash, bank records & credit card records can be re-created.
 Also, even if cash was used, affidavits can be obtained or we can use industry standards to arrive at a reasonable figure.
 See Lost Documents.

 If the IRS questions to you relate to Schedule C or Schedule E please purchase and follow the TaxHelpAudit Business Program.
 If the questions relate to any other Form or Schedule please purchase and follow the TaxHelpAudit Individual Program.

 To see how the TaxHelp Programs work see our Empowerment page!